akarazhev/jcryptolib/doc/ai/project-review.md

 # Context: Project Review

 The first implementation of the jcryptolib project is done.
-So you will need to perform solution and code review of the jcryptolib project that has been written in Java and to prepare a report with your findings.
+So you will need to perform solution review of the jcryptolib project that has been written in Java and to prepare a report with your findings and suggestions.

 ## Roles

 Take the following roles:
-- Export java developer.
+- Java solution architect.

 ## Conditions